 Regarding burning calories, treadmill walking and running are pretty much equal.
 The only difference is that you will burn more calories on an incline than on a flat surface.

-Running on an incline is more effective than walking on an incline because it offers more resistance and utilizes more muscle groups.
+Running on an incline is more effective than walking because it offers more resistance and utilizes more muscle groups.
 Both exercises boost your heart rate without much strain or pain.
 They can be great low-impact alternatives to high-impact cardio workouts like running outside or cycling.

 Incline walking is a great alternative to running.
 It can burn fat, build muscle, and help you lose weight.
 Incline walking builds endurance.
 I’d say that’s a pretty good list of benefits!